asadarafat/topoViewer/README.md

           #### the opend port could be adjusted accordingly, not always 8080.
       # exec:
       # - '/opt/topoviewer/topoviewer clab -H 138.203.26.59 -P 8080 -u root -p j0k0w1 -j local-bind/topo-file.json'
-          #### "root" corresponds to the server username where containerLab is currently operational.
+          #### "root" corresponds to the server host user where containerLab is currently operational.
-          #### "j0k0w1", corresponds to user's password
+          #### "j0k0w1", corresponds to user's password.
           #### "138.203.26.59," corresponds to the server IP address where containerLab is currently operational.
           #### "8080", corresponds to the port where the topoViewer service will be listening.